 - Reports: Assistant Vice Chancellor for Public Safety

-- Terri Brne, University Enterprises & Director of Athletics (Supervisor) Representative
+- Terri Brne, University Enterprises & Athletics (Supervisor) Representative

-- Everrette Knowles, University Enterprises & Director of Athletics (Non-Supervisor) Representative
+- Vacant, University Enterprises & Athletics (Non-Supervisory) Representative

 - Kevin Gibson, Academic Environmental Health and Safety Representative

-- Vacant, University Environmental Health and Safety Representative
+- Kim Kauer, University Environmental Health and Safety Officer

 Please refer to UNCA Faculty Service Assignments, 2017-2018.